Time Tries All Things

 The title references a painting by Edward George Handel Lucas from 1881.

-Grace’s work is a poetic and lyrical meditation on different notions of time.
-It elegantly weaves scientific theories, philosophical musings, and cinematic manifestations of this most elusive of concepts.
+Grace’s work was a poetic and lyrical meditation on different notions of time.
+It elegantly weaved scientific theories, philosophical musings, and cinematic manifestations of this most elusive of concepts.

-Time Tries All Things encourages viewers to reflect on their own lived experience of time, and how this corresponds to, contrasts with, and can be illuminated by scientific knowledge and theory.
+Time Tries All Things encouraged viewers to reflect on their own lived experience of time, and how this corresponds to, contrasts with, and can be illuminated by scientific knowledge and theory.

 About the artist

 Working primarily in the moving image and installation, Weir is concerned with aligning a lived experience of the world with conceptual knowledge and theory.